 Forbidden Trees in the Outer Court

 The three halls in the Outer Court namely, the Hall of Supreme Harmony, the Hall of Central Harmony, and the Hall of Preserved Harmony, are the main structures where important events and rites are held.
-Planting trees around these halls are forbidden to demonstrate imperial dignity and supreme authority.
+Planting trees around these halls is forbidden to demonstrate imperial dignity and supreme authority.
 It was even forbidden to plant trees along the royal pavement from the Tiananmen Gate up to the Meridian Gate.
 The trees that we see today were only planted in the recent era.

 Nine Rows of Door Nails

 Once you visit the Forbidden City, take a closer look at the gates inside the imperial city, specifically the big red gates of the main structures, which were designed with glided door-nails.
-If you will look carefully, you will discover that many of the gates have 9 rows of door-nails and every row has also 9 nails.
+If you look carefully, you will discover that many of the gates have 9 rows of door nails and every row has also 9 nails.
 The reason is that nine represents supremacy in monarchist China and it is reserved for the use of the emperor.